senin26/cromwell/README.md

 As of May 2019, we are in the process of migrating all issues from Github to JIRA.
 At a later date to be announced, submitting new Github issues will be disabled.

 ![Jamie, the Cromwell pig](docs/jamie_the_cromwell_pig.png)

+from senin26:
+at the moment in the cromwell/centaur/src/main/resources/references at the line 49 'standardTestCases' is replaced for 'integrationTestCases'

+in centaur/src/resources/integrationTestCases/germline/haplotype-caller-workflow/HaplotypeCallerWF.aws.inputs.json at the line 12
+"s3://gatk-test-data/intervals/hg38_wgs_scattered_calling_intervals.txt" is replaced for s3://testcrmwlnondefionin

+in src/ci/bin/testCentaurAws.sh only this tests are left
+	#-i hello \
+	#-i long_cmd \
+	-i haplotypecaller.aws \
+	#-i singlesample.aws \